 Even though the stage stop was thousands upon thousands of miles away from India, Ramana, paralleling many of his several fully recorded and known translocation or bilocation experiences, was there.
 What he was doing was replicating what happened considerably less than a few years before at the ashram, only now a super-concentrated effort on his part to bring about or re-insitgate the Experience.
 On my own accord, in the darkness, I sought out and found the matches and struck the flame.
 The "spark that ignited my spiritual fire" is mirrored in the spark of the match held to the light-generating properties innate to reasons of the lantern.
 I was holding the lantern high above my head, the lantern emitting a dim light --- or more accurately the room was so big and filled with darkness relative to that first small flame that the darkness simply absorbed the light --- giving the impression of a dimly lit room.
 The dimly lit room was me, the lantern and the light were one, the light intended to illuminate the room (me).
 With a turning sweep of dim light, at the top of the arc the light flickered and went out.
 I clearly saw the dark-skinned man standing in the open doorway and then, in that waffer-thin edge-on membrane of darkness he was gone.
 That membrane of darkness was when I entered the blackout period, and the man, Ramana, was gone --- gone from any memory.
 The light rekindled itself.
 That is, Ramana returned through the use of Siddhis to the stage stop to rekindle the lost light.
 Next to him was the man who was to become my Mentor, there to ensure Ramana's efforts were not lost.

 The question is often asked, since my original visit as a young boy have I returned to the ashram?
 The answer is yes, twice.
-On my first return the visit was recorded and as such can be found in at least one authorized ashram related publication.
-Since that first return, traveling in the general area for unrelated reasons, I slipped onto the ashram grounds anonymously amongst a group of visiting tourists or devotees on pilgrimage to partake of the myriad of fragrances, sounds, and the light and dark of the shadows as the sun transited the sky.
+My first return visit was recorded in at least one authorized ashram related publication.
+Since that first return and much more recently, I was traveling in the general area for unrelated reasons and decided to return again, my second return visit, or in actual count my third time at the ashram.
+I slipped onto the ashram grounds anonymously amongst a group of visiting tourists or devotees on pilgrimage to partake of the myriad of fragrances, sounds, and the light and dark of the shadows as the sun transited the sky.
 I could easily see young Adam Osborne and myself, barefoot, running across the dusty dirt covered common area.

 NOTE: If you have not gone to any of the Footnotes as of yet please scroll down toward the bottom of the page.